szyuees/Travel-Assistant/README.md

 ### Important Note !!
 The Python scripts in src/ are designed for evaluation and experimentation (not as interactive chatbots).
 For ease of reproduction, please use the notebook notebooks/testing_llama3.2.ipynb, which runs all experiments sequentially and generates the evaluation results under reports/.
+The model used *Llama-3.2-3B-Instruct* is a gated model, which requires user's application via its official website on Hugging Face.
+Please ensure you have access to the model before you run the notebook.
+The official website: https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct

 ---